dart-lang/site-www/src/language/isolates.md

 }
 ```

-This method will be updated in the next step.
+You will update this method in the next step.

 #### Step 5: Handle multiple messages at the same time